dragonknight919/aws-terraform-web-application/README.md

 > Note: most AWS resources deployed with this code typically cost no money under bare usage, but this is not the case for custom domain names and other resources in Route53.

-### Multiple CRUD app pages
+### Connect to multiple tables

 Need to keep a shopping list next to your to-do list?
-Well that and any other more CRUD apps can be deployed at the same time with this code.
+Well that and any other more tables can be deployed at the same time with this code.

 Run the regular `terraform init` as normal.
-Run `terraform apply -var='apps=["to-do","shopping-list"]'` and Terraform will deploy extra sets of resources to provide you with multiple CRUD apps under the same (custom) domain name.
+Run `terraform apply -var='apps=["to-do","shopping-list"]'` and Terraform will deploy an extra DynamoDB table to provide you with multiple databases with which the rest of the app can work.
 The names in the list are used to generate names of AWS resources, so names must be unique in the list and cannot contain too eccentric characters.

 ### Faster testing during development